tensorflow/agents/README.md

 [DQN tutorial](docs/tutorials/1_dqn_tutorial.ipynb) to get an agent up and running in the Cartpole environment.

+**NOTE:** On 18-MAR-2020 TF-Agents 0.4.0 RC0 for TensorFlow 2.1.x was released
+and expected to move to stable in 2 weeks.
+0.4.0 is only tested with Python3.
+`pip install tf-agents==0.4.0rc0`

-*NOTE:* Current TF-Agents pre-release is under active development and interfaces may change at any time.
-Feel free to provide feedback and comments.
+TF-Agents is under active development and interfaces may change at any time.
+Feedback and comments are welcome.

 ## Table of contents